rprs/daily-readings/README.md

 ## To send it over email.

+NOTE: Cannot send it directly to the kindle.
+Even if the file is attached, the amazon tool complains that there is not a file attached.
+Resending the file manually works.
+Suggestion is to send file to oneself first, then to the knidle email.

 `mail -s "convert" -r <EMAIL_FROM> <EMAIL_TO> -A dr2021.mobi < emailbody.txt`

 ## to auto format python code